-In an effort to bolster recruitment for their Healthcare Professions program, Maryville University needed a state-of-the-art lab and academic facility to continue their excellence in education and stay competitive in the region.
-Lamar Johnson Collaborative was charged to maintain high connectivity to the campus, while still bringing a fresh perspective for the project.
+In an effort to bolster recruitment for its Healthcare Professions program, Maryville University needed a state-of-the-art lab and academic facility to continue its excellence in education and stay competitive in the region.
+Lamar Johnson Collaborative was charged to maintain high connectivity to the campus, while still bringing a fresh perspective to the project.

 With a tight budget in mind, LJC thoughtfully designed using early BIM coordination of all MEP systems, therefore compressing the interstitial space and saving exterior skin cost.
 The skin of the building was also analyzed, leading to a thin brick tilt-up concrete panel as the solution to achieve a $205 per square foot cost and maintain all programmatic requirements in the building.

 “LJC comes totally open to any new idea and their beauty, in my estimation, is their ability to take a tough schedule and a tough budget and produce a terrific design.” – Mike Convy, Covy Group Owner’s Rep, Maryville University